Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 NinjaTrader 8 Add-On

 A third-party software module that extends the functionality of the NinjaTrader 8 trading platform.
 Add-ons are distributed as `.zip` files and imported via NinjaTrader's built-in import mechanism (Tools → Import NinjaScript Add-On).
-Meridian is a native NinjaTrader 8 add-on, meaning it runs directly inside the NinjaTrader process on the trader's Windows PC — accessing live order fill data, position data, and account state in real time, with no data leaving the machine.
+Meridian is a native NinjaTrader 8 add-on, meaning it runs directly inside the NinjaTrader process on the trader's Windows PC — accessing live order fill data, position data, and account state in real time.
+On Tradovate and Ironbeam accounts, Meridian instead runs as a standalone Windows app connected directly to the account (early access — see /platforms).

 Trading involves substantial risk of loss.
-Meridian does not provide trading signals or investment advice.
+Meridian does not provide trading signals or investment advice, and does not guarantee trading outcomes.